Deities, vampires, demons, elves, artificial intelligences, cyborgs, genetically enhanced humans, sentient ships, aliens.

 And that’s the other side of the immortality coin.

-Lucinda from Devil’s Daughter is the daughter of the devil and Eve, which puts her age at anywhere from the biblical creation of the world 6,000 years ago to science’s first modern human 40,000 years ago, when the archaeological record shows homo sapiens first started cave painting.
+Lucinda from Devil’s Daughter is the daughter of the devil and Eve, which puts her age at anywhere from the biblical creation of the world 6,000 years ago to the archaeological record’s first modern cave-painting human at 40,000 years ago.
 You’d think that after at least six millennia, Lucinda would have a handle on most things.
 And she does.
 And she’s kinda Mary Sue about it.

 We are all immortals, I suppose.